Margarita Sánchez Losada

 - Compile the existing scientific knowledge about Atopogale cubana;

-- Map the occurrence of Atopogale cubana in Sierra Maestra and Sierra Cristal National Parks;
+- Map the occurrence of Atopogale cubana in Sierra Maestra and Pico Cristal National Parks;

 - Investigate A. cubana habitat preferences;